Tanner-Mindrum/2D-Side-Scrolling-Game/README.md

 Locate where the repository was cloned to.
 Open the file and execute the "Nigel's Never-ending Excursion" .exe file to play the game.
 #### Method 2
-This method will go over cloning the repository to your local machine.
+This method will go over cloning the repository to your local machine using Git Bash commands.
 In this example, I will be cloning the repository to the desktop; however, you can select whichever directory you'd like when cloning the repository to your local machine.
 Input these commands using the Git Bash program.
 ```
 cd ~/Desktop/
 ```